The Reynolds Lab

 National Geographic Explorer

-Dr. Reynolds’ research program uses genetic data, both lab-generated and simulated in silico, to study the evolution, ecology, and conservation of reptiles and amphibians in the southeastern United States and the Caribbean.
+His research program uses genetic data, both lab-generated and simulated in silico, to study the evolution, ecology, and conservation of reptiles and amphibians in the southeastern United States and the Caribbean.
 He is especially interested in pairing modern genetic and statistical methods with good old-fashioned natural history and field research, with a special focus on Chilabothrus snakes and Anolis lizards in the West Indies.
 His fieldwork carries him to swamps and mountaintops around the southeast, as well as all over the Caribbean- from the Bahamas to Puerto Rico, Hispaniola, Turks and Caicos, Central America, and beyond.
-Dr. Reynolds is co-author of the books West Indian Boas, The Amphibians of Tennessee, and The Reptiles of Tennessee.
+Dr. Reynolds is co-author of the books Boas of the World, West Indian Boas, The Amphibians of Tennessee, and The Reptiles of Tennessee.
 He has co-discovered four species of snakes, including the Silver Boa, the World’s most endangered boid snake, from a remote corner of the Bahamian Archipelago.

 His work has been featured in the New York Times, Harvard Gazette, Discover Magazine, Newsweek, National Geographic, and Smithsonian Magazine, among others.